bdelacretaz/openwhisk-statebox/README.md

 How to test this
 ----

 You'll need a Redis service that your OpenWhisk Actions can access.
-In a pinch you can run one locally and make it accessible using [ngrok](https://ngrok.com/).
+In a pinch you can run one locally (like `docker run -p 6379:6379 redis:5.0.6-alpine`) and make it accessible using [ngrok](https://ngrok.com/).
 Make sure you understand the security implications if you do this.

 You'll also need a working